 There are two events at the City Trails Loppet: 10 Mile and 10K.
 Both the 10 Mile and the 10K start in downtown Robbinsdale, pass through Sochackie Park and Mary Hills Nature Center, go under Golden Valley Road/Duluth Street, past the 45th parallel, through Theodore Wirth Park, and under Highway 55.
 From there the courses diverge – with the 10K heading southeast through Bryn Mawr Meadows and the 10 Mile heading to trails in the Chain of Lakes area and Cedar Lake Park.
 The two courses re-converge in the Cedar Lake Trail area before heading under Interstate 394 and into the Kenwood neighborhood.

-All 10 Mile and 10K finishers receive a technical shirt, commemorative pint glass, and a coupon for a Surly beer at the end of the race.
+All 10 Mile and 10K finishers receive a technical shirt and a coupon for a Surly beer at the end of the race.

 The City Trails Loppet events features chip timing.
 All runners must wear their chip throughout the race but must turn the chip in after the race.
 Chip timing will mean faster and more accurate results!